-The Adult-Gerontology Nurse Practitioner Program prepares nurse practitioners with extensive clinical practice and role preparation for advanced practice in adult-gerontology primary care.
+The Adult-Gerontology Nurse Practitioner track prepares nurse practitioners with extensive clinical practice and role preparation for advanced practice in adult-gerontology primary care.
 Students work with physicians and nurse practitioner preceptors, and are given access to a wide variety of clinical agencies and practice settings.

 At completion of this track, graduates will be able to:

 - Integrate advanced knowledge and experience in delivering safe, effective quality care of clients in primary care.

 - Demonstrate competence in managing the health/ illness status of clients in primary care.

 - Manage and negotiate within the health care delivery system on behalf of clients in primary care.

 - Monitor and ensure quality health care for clients in primary care.

 - Incorporate an understanding of family systems and dynamics in planning and providing primary health care for clients.

 - Demonstrate leadership and competence in implementing the role of the primary care nurse practitioner

 - Engage in counseling, communication, collaboration and teaching in a manner that reflects caring, advocacy, ethics and professional standards.